Frequently asked questions

 Why did we choose the site?

-The site is part of London’s ‘Knowledge Quarter,’ which has one of the highest densities of knowledge based, cultural and scientific businesses anywhere in the world.
+The site is part of London’s ‘Knowledge Quarter,’ which has one of the highest densities of knowledge based, cultural and scientific organisations anywhere in the world.
 London is also one of the best places to recruit and retain specialists, technicians, researchers and students.
+The new centre is close to three mainline railway stations (King’s Cross, St Pancras and Euston), making it very accessible to large parts of the UK, as well as six London Underground lines and the Overground.

 Planning process